lluevano/custom_facexzoo/README.md

 - Added flag for fine-tuning (different from resume training)
 - Added verification after training epoch
 - Added Heterogeneous FR training mode
+- Added functionality for loading multiple checkpoints at once, for different parts of the network
+- Added the ability to load tfrecord datasets

 ## Evaluation